MicrosoftLearning/mslearn-aspnet-api/Instructions/Labs/03-render-api-results-razor-pages.md

 >**Note:** Leave the Fruit API running throughout the rest of the exercise.

-### Task 2: Download and open web app project
+### Download and open web app project

 1. Right-click the following link and select the **Save link as** option.

     * [Fruit web app render project code](https://raw.githubusercontent.com/MicrosoftLearning/mslearn-aspnet-api/main/Allfiles/Downloads/FruitWebApp-render.zip)

-1. Launch **File Explorer** and navigate to the location the file was saved.
+1. Launch **File Explorer** and navigate to the location where you saved the file.

 1. Unzip the file into it's own folder.